Harvard Health Blog

 The sense of smell (olfaction) is dependent on millions of specialized nerve cells that are located in a deep protected recess high in the nasal cavity.
 Remarkably, these nerve cells normally die and are replaced throughout our lifetime.
 Therefore, the system has the capacity to repair itself after injury, but this isn't always possible or complete.

-The most common causes of prolonged smell loss occur as a result of upper respiratory infection, head injury, chronic sinus disease, and aging.
-However, other conditions such as Alzheimer’s disease, Parkinson’s disease, and tumors can be associated with smell loss.
+The most common causes of prolonged smell loss occur as a result of COVID-19,an upper respiratory infection, head injury, chronic sinus disease, and aging.
+However, other conditions such as Alzheimer's disease, Parkinson's disease, and tumors can be associated with smell loss.

 In some cases, the loss of smell is complete (anosmia), while in other cases there is only a partial loss (hyposmia).
 In many instances where smell loss occurs, remaining smells are distorted.
 The distortions are either experienced as odors smelling dramatically different from what was remembered (parosmia) or smelling an odor that isn't present (phantosmia).